pranaysuyash/sig_ext_fastapi_react/docs/COPY_DECK.md

 ### FAQ
 - “Is my data private?”
 Yes — processing is local by default.
 - “Do I need an account?”
-No — trial and lifetime work locally.
+No — purchase and usage work locally.
 - “Can I buy once?”
 Yes — Lifetime license is available.
+- “Is there a trial?”
+No — you can preview results in-app.
+We offer a 30‑day money‑back guarantee instead.

 ## In‑App Copy
 - Status (idle): “Ready — open an image to begin.”
 - Upload success: “Image uploaded.
 Session: {abc123…}.”
 - Selection hint: “Drag to select a region; adjust threshold and color.”
+- Export locked: “Export is locked in evaluation mode — Buy Lifetime to unlock (30‑day refund).”
 - Export success: “Exported successfully.”
-- Trial banner: “7 days / 10 extractions left — Upgrade for unlimited.”

 ## Upgrade Modal
 - Title: “Own it forever.”
-- Body: “Go Lifetime for unlimited local extractions and future updates.”
+- Body: “Buy Lifetime for unlimited local exports and future updates.”
-- CTA: “Buy Lifetime ($49)”
+- CTA: “Buy Lifetime ($29)”
-- Secondary: “Start Pro trial”
+- Secondary: “Continue previewing”

 ## Emails
-### Trial Start (Day 0)
+### Welcome (Download/Install)
 Subject: Welcome — make your first clean signature in 60 seconds
 Body:
 Hi {FirstName},

-Thanks for trying Signature Extractor!
-Here’s a 60‑second workflow:
+Here’s a 60‑second workflow to preview your results:
 1) Open your scan or photo
 2) Drag to select your signature
-3) Adjust threshold/color, click Export
+3) Adjust threshold/color — preview updates live

-Tip: Phone photos often need EXIF rotation — we do it automatically.

-Happy extracting,
+When you’re ready to export, unlock Lifetime (30‑day refund).

 — {YourName}

-### Trial Nudge (Day 3)
+### Nudge (Day 3)
 Subject: Quick tip to get perfect cutouts
 Body:
 If edges look jagged, try PNG‑8 or trim to content in Export.
-You can also zoom/pan for pixel‑perfect selections.
+Zoom/pan for pixel‑perfect selections.

-### Trial Expiring (Day 6)
+### Offer (Day 7)
-Subject: 24 hours left — keep your clean signature flow
+Subject: Own it forever — $29 launch pricing
 Body:
-Upgrade to Lifetime (one‑time $49) and own it forever.
+Buy Lifetime once, use it forever.
+30‑day refund.

 ### Post‑Purchase (Lifetime)
 Subject: 🎉 You own Signature Extractor